Start, Stop, and Restart Services in Linux using 3 Effective Ways

 TL;DR

-To start, stop, and restart services in Linux, you can try the following methods:
+To start, restart, and stop service Linux, you can try the following methods:

 Discover different methods to start, stop, and restart services in Linux in the article below.
 Also, learn the best practices to start, stop, and restart services.